oaklandgit/peeps/README.md

 ### Use

-Fetch all your contacts with "jen" in the name, and show all their phone numbers.
+Fetch all your contacts matching "jen":

 ```
 $ peeps jen